-You’ve studied hard for the SAT for months, and now your head is filled with the rules of grammar, transition words, the Pythagorean theorem, and trigonometric identities.
+You’ve studied hard for the SAT for months, maybe even taken an SAT prep class or two, and now your head is filled with the rules of grammar, transition words, the Pythagorean theorem, and trigonometric identities.
 With all this work, and all this information jamming your head, you might be worried you’ll forget to bring what you need on the morning of the test.
 But have no fear: we’ve made a list for you.

 The essentials you need to bring are a printed admission ticket, an unexpired government or school ID with a photograph, pencils and an eraser, and a scientific or graphing calculator.